-You can find all the other ways to customize Kurzweil 3000 for test taking, including disabling features and customizing toolbars, in Kurzweil 3000 online Help or the Kurzweil 3000 for Windows User's Guide.
+You can find all the other ways to customize Kurzweil 3000 for test taking, including disabling features and customizing toolbars, in Kurzweil 3000 online Help.

 Saving the Toolbar with the Test Document

 Saving a toolbar with a test document can be beneficial for students taking a test using Kurzweil 3000.
 All the tools they need can be on the toolbar, saving time and helping students focus on the test content rather than on finding the tools they need.